+- Disconnect power to water heater.

-- Turn the power OFF at the circuit breaker or remove disconnects. - Remove the upper access panel. - Move the insulation to access the ECO and heating element.
+- Remove the upper access panel.

+- Move the insulation to access the ECO and heating element.

 Check the Top Two Screws of the ECO Using a Non-Contact Circuit Tester and Confirm that Power is OFF (screw terminals 1 and 3 in photo on next page).